All Episodes

 It's just a vehicle.

-Well, okay, here we are twenty years later, twenty-two, twenty-one years later, and now we got ten more years to fix this, according to uh Al Gore.
+Well, okay, here we are 20 years later, 22, 21 years later, and now we got 10 more years to fix this, according to Al Gore.

 You take a look at this whole global warming movement, and take a look at the people that the left sends out there to promote this and try to persuade you, like Lori David.

-This woman drives in a Prius on the way to the airport to get aboard her G five.
+This woman drives in a Prius on the way to the airport to get aboard her G5.

-She burns more fuel flying across the country in her G five than if you had a fleet of Hummers, like ten or twelve of them, and you drove them three thousand miles every day for a year.
+She burns more fuel flying across the country in her G5 than if you had a fleet of hummers, like 10 or 12 of them, and you drove them 3,000 miles every day for a year.

-And then you send whoever else these uh the looney tunes are that they send out there to make the case.
+And then you send whoever else these Looney Tunes are that they send out there to make the case.

-I mean, it's it's it's as it's there's bereft as the Democratic Party with their spokespeople Dingy Harry and Nancy Pelosi.
+I mean, they're as bereft as the Democratic Party with their spokespeople Dingy Harry and Nancy Pelosi.

 Who do they think they are kidding?